pipelight/doc.pipelight/helpers/overview.md

 ## A thrilling example

 Aside from the boring Docker Object defintion.
-This is what the core of pipeline made with helpers looks like.
+This is what the core of a pipeline made with helpers looks like.

 Here we use the **pipeline**, **step**, **ssh**, and **docker** helpers.